H2CO3/Sparkling/README.md

    your own. (a properly configured IDE should accept and import the code as-is;
-   most notably, if you are on Windows, then you are probably not using GCC or clang but an IDE and a compiler of which the name I don't even dare to mention; in this case, drag'n'dropping the `src/` folder into your project should *still* work.)
+   most notably, if you are on Windows, then you are probably not using GCC or clang but an IDE and a compiler of which the name I don't even dare to mention; in this case, drag 'n dropping the `src/` folder into your project should *still* work.)

 Happy programming!

 -- H2CO3